d4rklynk/divest-google/README.md

       - Alternatives
           - F-Droid (but only for FOSS apps) ___(FOSS)___
           - Droidify (alternative front-end for F-Droid, Android 12 Design) ___(FOSS)___
     - ___Notes : You can still access your paid apps with Aurora Store with your own google account, but this is not recommended.
-AFAIK, if you remove your google account, you will lose everything, included those paid apps___
+If you remove your google account, you will lose everything, included those paid apps___
 - ### Contacts<a name="contacts"></a>
     - #### You will lose :
       - Your contacts